Join me to take a look back at some of my favourite highlights of 2018 here on SallyAkins.com!

 The show is open to trade for the first few days, and then opens up to the public for the weekend.

-April sees the first RHS flower show of the season, so Mark and I travelled down to take a look at RHS Cardiff 2018.
+April sees the first RHS flower show of the season, so I travelled down to take a look at RHS Cardiff 2018.
 Even though the weather was a little grey, the show gardens still looked stunning, and the floral marquee was packed full of beautiful exhibits.

 I celebrated my birthday in April with a weekend of relaxation with my family in Barmouth, North Wales.
 While I didn’t blog the weekend, I did make a video which I hope does justice to this lovely seaside town.